 9 Whosoever is born of God doth not commit sin; for His seed remaineth in him; and he cannot sin, because he is born of God.
 (I John 3:7-9)

 This is a most powerful passage.
-In verse 9, John says, ‘whosoever is born of God doth not commit sin’.
+In verse 9, John says, "whosoever is born of God doth not commit sin."
 Is this saying that a believer does not ever sin?
 God forbid.
 John would be in contradiction with himself and the rest of Scripture.
-The key is in the tense of the verb, commit.
+The key to understanding is found in the tense of the verb, commit.
 This verb is in the Present Tense, which signifies action that is continual and ongoing.
-This is actually saying, ‘whosoever is born of God does not continually and habitually commit sin’.
-The reason a believer cannot continually sin is because the Seed (lit. the sperm) of God continually remains in him.
+This is actually saying, "whosoever is born of God does not continually and habitually commit sin."
+The reason a believer cannot continually sin is because the Seed (greek, sperma) of God continually remains in him.
 Did you get that?
 The Seed of God CONTINUALLY REMAINS IN HIM!!!
 Here is an expanded translation of this verse, giving the sensing of the verbs used.

 Whosoever is born of God, does not continually and habitually commit sin; for His Seed continually remains in him; and he is not able to continue in sin, because he is born of God.

 In this verse, ‘seed’ is used in the sense of life and image.
 The seed of God in the believer is the Life of God in him, and the seed bears after its own likeness.
-It is not that we become ‘god’, as He is God, but that we are created after the image and likeness of God.
-“And have put on the new man, which is renewed in knowledge after the image of Him that created him” (Col. 3:10).
+It is not that we become a ‘god’, as He is God, for this would be blasphemous.
+This means we are created after the image and likeness of God.
+As Paul said, “And have put on the new man, which is renewed in knowledge after the image of Him that created him” (Col. 3:10).
 This verse also shows that our security is based upon relationship, not works.